johlym/johnathan.org/_posts/2015-01-26-sleeping-positions.md

 I whole-heartedly believe it’s important to make sure I am sleeping “properly” or as close to it as I can.
 I try to avoid pain areas in the sense that I’ll sleep on the opposite side if I’m favoring an area or if my back hurts, I’ll try to lay as flat as I can, to keep as much tension and pressure off it as possible.

-If you have time—if you don’t, I think you should make time—<a href="http://www.wsj.com/news/articles/SB10001424127887324595704578241642030220064">go read the article form the Wall Street Journal</a>.
+If you have time—if you don’t, I think you should make time—~~go read the article form the Wall Street Journal~~.
 Sleep is important and making sure you’re getting the most out of it is crucial to morning success.
 Not all of us can just spring out of bed before the birds.